KatKmiotek/web_dev_classes/module-3/notes.md

 ---

-## Colors in CSS
+## Colours in CSS

-CSS allows you to set colors for text, backgrounds, borders, and other elements.
+CSS allows you to set colours for text, backgrounds, borders, and other elements.
 There are several ways to specify colors in CSS:

-### 1. Color Names
+### 1. Colour Names

-You can use predefined color names like `red`, `blue`, `green`, `orange`, etc.
+You can use predefined colour names like `red`, `blue`, `green`, `orange`, etc.

 ```css
 p {